 About Monkeys (Macaques) at Tiger Temple

 1. Park in Front.
-Do not park anywhere except at the beginning of the parking lot where other motorbikes and cars, buses, tuk-tuks are.
+Do not park anywhere except at the beginning of the parking lot where other motorbikes and cars, buses, and tuk-tuks are.
 The monkeys sometimes chew your motorbike seat and handlebar grips.
-Don’t leave food on your motorbike or under the seat – dogs, monkeys will find it.
+Don’t leave food on your motorbike or under the seat – dogs, and monkeys will find it.

-2. Keep Food in Backpack.
+2. Keep Food in your Backpack.
 Do not take anything to eat with you that is outside your backpack since the monkeys may forcibly take it from you when they’re ravenous.
 Especially early mornings they are a bit nuts.
 Don’t leave your shoes, umbrellas or bags of anything laying around where the monkeys are – they’ll take them and play with them high in the trees.

 3. Don’t Stare in the Eyes of the Monkeys, or smile and show your teeth – these behaviors are a direct threat to them.
 The big ones will show you their impressive array of teeth.
 The small ones will run from you, cowering.